wdporter/acim/src/text/4-the-illusions-of-the-ego/iii-love-without-conflict/index.md

 1. It is hard to understand what “The Kingdom of Heaven is within you” really means.
-²This is because it is not understandable to the ego, which interprets it as if something outside is inside, and this does not mean anything.
+This is because it is not understandable to the ego, which interprets it as if something outside is inside, and this does not mean anything.
-³The word ‘within’ is unnecessary.
+The word ‘within’ is unnecessary.
-⁴The Kingdom of Heaven *is* you.
+The Kingdom of Heaven *is* you.
-⁵What else *but* you did the Creator create, and what else *but* you is His Kingdom?
+What else *but* you did the Creator create, and what else *but* you is His Kingdom?
-⁶This is the whole message of the Atonement; a message which in its totality transcends the sum of its parts.
+This is the whole message of the Atonement; a message which in its totality transcends the sum of its parts.
-⁷You, too, have a Kingdom that your spirit created.
+You, too, have a Kingdom that your spirit created.
-⁸It has not ceased to create because of the ego’s illusions.
+It has not ceased to create because of the ego’s illusions.
-⁹Your creations are no more fatherless than you are.
+Your creations are no more fatherless than you are.
-¹⁰Your ego and your spirit will never be co-creators, but your spirit and your Creator will always be.
+Your ego and your spirit will never be co-creators, but your spirit and your Creator will always be.
-¹¹Be confident that your creations are as safe as you are.
+Be confident that your creations are as safe as you are.

->¹²The Kingdom is perfectly united and perfectly protected, and the ego will not prevail against it.
+>The Kingdom is perfectly united and perfectly protected, and the ego will not prevail against it.
-¹³Amen.
+Amen.

 ::: details Expanded
 It is hard to understand what “The Kingdom of Heaven is within you” really means.
-²This [“the Kingdom of Heaven is within you” is hard to understand] is because it [“The Kingdom of God is within you”] is not understandable to the ego, which interprets it [“The Kingdom of God is within you”] as if something outside is inside, and this [something outside being inside] does not mean anything.
+This [“the Kingdom of Heaven is within you” is hard to understand] is because it [“The Kingdom of God is within you”] is not understandable to the ego, which interprets it [“The Kingdom of God is within you”] as if something outside is inside, and this [something outside being inside] does not mean anything.
-³The word ‘within’ is unnecessary.
+The word ‘within’ is unnecessary.
-⁴The Kingdom of Heaven *is* you.
+The Kingdom of Heaven *is* you.
-⁵What else *but* you did the Creator create, and what else *but* you is His [the-Creator’s] Kingdom?
+What else *but* you did the Creator create, and what else *but* you is His [the-Creator’s] Kingdom?
-⁶This [The Kingdom of Heaven is you] is the whole message of the Atonement; a message which in its [message’s] totality transcends the sum of its [the message’s] parts.
+This [The Kingdom of Heaven is you] is the whole message of the Atonement; a message which in its [message’s] totality transcends the sum of its [the message’s] parts.
-⁷You, too, have a Kingdom that your spirit created.
+You, too, have a Kingdom that your spirit created.
-⁸It [your spirit] has not ceased to create because of the ego’s illusions.
+It [your spirit] has not ceased to create because of the ego’s illusions.
-⁹Your creations are no more fatherless than you are.
+Your creations are no more fatherless than you are.
-¹⁰Your ego and your spirit will never be co-creators, but your spirit and your Creator will always be [co-creators].
+Your ego and your spirit will never be co-creators, but your spirit and your Creator will always be [co-creators].
-¹¹Be confident that your creations are as safe as you are [safe].
+Be confident that your creations are as safe as you are [safe].

->¹²The Kingdom is perfectly united and perfectly protected, and the ego will not prevail against it [the Kingdom].
+>The Kingdom is perfectly united and perfectly protected, and the ego will not prevail against it [the Kingdom].
-¹³Amen.
+Amen.
 :::

 ::: details Substituted
 It is hard to understand what “The Kingdom of Heaven is within you” really means.
-²“The Kingdom of Heaven is within you” is hard to understand because “The Kingdom of God is within you” is not understandable to the ego, which interprets “The Kingdom of God is within you” as if something outside is inside, and something outside being inside does not mean anything.
+“The Kingdom of Heaven is within you” is hard to understand because “The Kingdom of God is within you” is not understandable to the ego, which interprets “The Kingdom of God is within you” as if something outside is inside, and something outside being inside does not mean anything.
-³The word ‘within’ is unnecessary.
+The word ‘within’ is unnecessary.
-⁴The Kingdom of Heaven *is* you.
+The Kingdom of Heaven *is* you.
-⁵What else *but* you did the Creator create, and what else *but* you is the Creator’s Kingdom?
+What else *but* you did the Creator create, and what else *but* you is the Creator’s Kingdom?
-⁶The Kingdom of Heaven is you, is the whole message of the Atonement; a message which in message’s totality transcends the sum of the message’s parts.
+The Kingdom of Heaven is you, is the whole message of the Atonement; a message which in message’s totality transcends the sum of the message’s parts.
-⁷You, too, have a Kingdom that your spirit created.
+You, too, have a Kingdom that your spirit created.
-⁸Your spirit has not ceased to create because of the ego’s illusions.
+Your spirit has not ceased to create because of the ego’s illusions.
-⁹Your creations are no more fatherless than you are.
+Your creations are no more fatherless than you are.
-¹⁰Your ego and your spirit will never be co-creators, but your spirit and your Creator will always be co-creators.
+Your ego and your spirit will never be co-creators, but your spirit and your Creator will always be co-creators.
-¹¹Be confident that your creations are as safe as you are safe.
+Be confident that your creations are as safe as you are safe.

->¹²The Kingdom is perfectly united and perfectly protected, and the ego will not prevail against the Kingdom.
+>The Kingdom is perfectly united and perfectly protected, and the ego will not prevail against the Kingdom.
-¹³Amen.
+Amen.
 :::

 ::: details Simplified